 Can you talk about bringing them into the movie and how it’s been to sort of welcome them into the Avengers fold?

 Yeah, those are great characters.
 Scarlet Witch and Quicksilver are great characters.
 And my character and them have a lot to do together.
-They’re a little blurry on kind of where they stand and as far as good as bad which I appreciate, I guess.
+They’re a little blurry on where they stands far as good and bad which I appreciate, I guess.
 [LAUGHS]

-But, yeah, it’s a — I think I’m sort of policing them to see if they’re worthy or not, I guess, of being, you know, good guys or bad guys.
+But, yeah, I think I’m sort of policing them to see if they’re worthy or not, I guess, of being, you know, good guys or bad guys.
 I question them a lot.
-[CHUCKLES]

 One of the biggest questions that came out of Captain America 2 was – because the S.H.I.E.L.D. was falling – where was Hawkeye?
 Are we going to get a definitive answer to that question.